 With this question in mind, Future Based joined forces with Fillip Studios in 2019.
 Together we developed and organize(d) three residency periods (October 2019, March 2020, October 2020), in which attendees from different disciplines work together on a case, provided by real case-holders.
 Here again, philosophy functions as a tool to think critically about the established frameworks and thought processes that govern different disciplines: How can differences be overcome to make way for common ground between disciplines?

-The new residency period runs from March until April 2020.
+The new residency period runs from September till December 2020.
 You will take part in masterclasses on Tuesdays like concept developing, prototype making and pitch training.
 And there will be several lectures from the case holders or researchers that relate to the themes you are working on.

 Possible cases are how to reduce loneliness in a city, the future of robotics in health care or how to improve the ecological systems in a residential area.
 The cases are presented by clients such as scientific institutions, governmental organizations or companies.

 You will spend a maximum of 8 hours per week working on the case over a period of three months.
 You will work in a team with people from various disciplines and backgrounds.
 At the end of the residency period you will present your concepts to the case holder.
-Location: Fillip Studios in Arnhem, the Netherlands.
+Location: Online and (if possible) Fillip Studios in Arnhem, the Netherlands.

-Please note that the residency of March is closed for application.
-Would you like to take part in the residences in October or receive more information?
-Get in touch with us here.
+Please note that the residency of September is now open for application.
+Would you like to take part in the residencies, or receive more information?
+Fill in the form: Get in touch with us here.